The selection of a different research method will result in different outcome. For example:

 Here are some resources to help you.

 Qualitative, Quantitative and Mixed-Methods Research

-Mixed-methods research can be characterised as collecting and analysing both qualitative and quantitative data within the same study.
+Mixed-methods research collects and analyses qualitative and quantitative data within the same study.

 Here are some resources to help you decide whether a qualitative, quantitative or mixed- methods approach is best for your project: